 the long and short of it is upon arrival in washington we found a new construction home that was supposed to be completed...a long, long time ago. but here we are heading into the end of the year, and our belongings have been locked up since february. we've been limping along with our bare essentials, and i've tried to resist furnishing our "temporary" rental knowing i have a house load of things still in storage. but i just couldn't stomach the idea of our first northern christmas being devoid of the usual holiday trimmings around the house. i looove christmas and i need a tree, and stockings, and candles, and cookie cutters, etc. etc. etc.

-[side tangent - i'm all for a carefully cultivated home, but i've learned through this experience that i'm not cut out for true minimalism. i miss the items we've left in storage terribly - my books, my movies, my kitchenaid mixer, my handbags, my shoes, my kitchen dishes and tools, my decorations. i love everything i've collected over the years. it all sparks joy and extreme minimalism is for the birds.]
+[side tangent - i'm all for a carefully cultivated home, but i've learned through this experience that i'm not cut out for true minimalism. i miss the items we've left in storage terribly - my books and movies, my kitchenaid mixer, handbags and shoes, kitchen dishes and tools, holiday decorations, etc. etc. i love everything i've collected over the years. it all sparks joy and extreme minimalism is for the birds.]

 then in september, target came through with the announcement that chip and joanna gaines would be launching their hearth and hand with magnolia home decor line at target on november 5th.